Storms tear into Texas, Oklahoma then move into Deep South

 “It brought tears to my eyes,” school principal Starla Sanders told WFAA-TV in Dallas.

-Thirty miles (50 kilometers) northeast of Jacksboro, near Bowie, the damage was widespread.
-Four people suffered minor injuries, said Emergency Manager Kelly McNabb.

 Bleed reported from Little Rock, Arkansas.
-Associated Press journalists Jay Reeves in Birmingham, Alabama; Julie Walker in New York; Ken Miller in Oklahoma City; Terry Wallace in Dallas; and Janet McConnaughy in New Orleans contributed to this report.
+Associated Press journalists Jay Reeves in Birmingham, Alabama; Kimberly Chandler in Montgomery, Alabama; Julie Walker in New York; Ken Miller in Oklahoma City; Terry Wallace in Dallas; and Janet McConnaughy in New Orleans contributed to this report.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.